 If you believe you or someone you care for would benefit from a supported living arrangement, please speak to your adult care worker.

-There is a practice guidance document for independent providers who support people to live independently in the related documents section of this page.
+There is a practice guidance document for independent providers who support people to live independently attached to this page.

 You can find out more about how to employ a personal assistant to support you to live independently on our personal care and support pages.